KrishnaPG/juttle-cloudwatch-adapter/docs/cloudwatch_adapter_metrics_events.md

 This page describes the specific metrics and events supported by the AWS Adapter.

 ## All Products
-All events and metrics include a field `aws_product=<product>`, which identifies the AWS Product related to the metric or event. `<product>` can be one of the following:
+All events and metrics include a field `product=<product>`, which identifies the AWS Product related to the metric or event. `<product>` can be one of the following:

 - `EC2`
 - `ELB`